ml-software-services/homebrew-tools/README.md

 # homebrew-tools
-CLI tooling for Mosaic Learning empoyees.
+CLI tooling to make local development a breeze.